TheTLe504/CISSP-Study-Guide/D1 - Security and Risk Management.md

 ### Develop, document, and implement security policy, standards, procedures, and guidelines
 Examples below
-* Policy: write policy for people who use lab at work. no usb allow, need to take this training, etc etc
+* Policy: Policies are formal statements produced and supported by senior management.
+Example: no usb allow, need to take this training, no smoking on premise.
-* standards: FIPS 140-2 is a common cryptographic standard in the military. must do certain things to have your device certified.
+* Standards: A mandatory actions or rules that give formal policies support and direction.
+Example: FIPS 140-2 is a common cryptographic standard in the military.
+Network device must have cryptographic modules on government systems.
-* procedure: you are tasked with the job of writing a procedure for analyzing computers that may contain malware
+* procedure: Procedures are detailed step by step instructions to achieve a given goal or mandate.
+Example: SOP
-* guidelines: this is not mandatory and no penalties happen if not followed. ex. i give guidelines for how to configure SMB shares at work since there are no SMB STIGs we must follow.
+* guidelines: Guidelines are recommendations to users when specific standards do not apply.
+Guidelines are designed to streamline certain processes according to what the best practices are.
+Guidelines, by nature, should open to interpretation and do not need to be followed to the letter.
+Example: Network appliance does not have a government STIG to follow.
+Guidelines state to follow vendor best practice instead. such as NetApp, VMware ESi, etc.

 ### Identify, analyze, and prioritize Business Continuity (BC) requirements
 * Develop and document scope and plan